kadenbcampbell/paste-replace-en-space/README.md

 ## Usage

 Simply paste content into your VS Code editor as you normally would.
 If the content contains any En Space characters, they'll be automatically replaced with standard space characters.

-## Contributing

-We welcome contributions!
-If you find a bug or have suggestions for improvements, please open an issue.

-## License

-MIT License.
-See the `LICENSE` file for more details.